Biosensing, Enhanced Senses and Experience Design for Augmented Humans

 We invite researchers, designers, artists, and practitioners to submit contributions exploring the intersection of interaction design and biosensing.
 The workshop aims to bring together a diverse community interested in designing with physiological data, wearable sensors, and augmented sensing technologies to enable meaningful, embodied, and inclusive experiences.
 We welcome a broad range of perspectives, including experience-centered design, critical and speculative approaches, accessibility and inclusion, and real-world applications in public, social, and cultural settings.

 Submissions may include position papers, case studies, methodological insights, or design reflections.
 Papers should be 2–4 pages in length (excluding references), follow the ACM SIGCHI 2-column format, and should not be anonymized.
-Please submit via EasyChair by [TBA].
+Please submit via EasyChair by June 22nd 2005 (Anywhere on Earth).
 At least one author of each accepted paper must attend the workshop and register for the conference and the workshop day.
 Accepted contributions will be made available on the workshop website.

 Topics of interest include, but are not limited to: